jonnonz1/nz-statute-book/acts/public/2002/local-government-rating-act-2002.md

 ### 63 Legal proceedings to recover rates
 (1) A local authority may commence proceedings in a court of competent jurisdiction to recover as a debt rates unpaid for 4 months after the due date for payment.
-(2) In any proceedings under subsection (1), the local authority may recover any other unpaid rates in respect of the same rating unit if the rates became due not earlier than 1 month before the proceedings were commenced.
+(2) In any proceedings under subsection (1), the local authority may recover any other unpaid rates in respect of the same rating unit or separate rating area if the rates became due not earlier than 1 month before the proceedings were commenced.
 (3) A court constituted under the District Court Act 2016 has jurisdiction to hear and determine proceedings under this Act for the recovery of rates, whatever the amount of the debt involved.

 ### 64 Service of summons